elenasuraeva/HeartAxis/README.md

 Since many characteristics of a human heart has non-linear properties, we selected only the data that posses strong linear patterns such as the depenecy of QRS Axix from age of patients.

 # Mean QRS Axis Prediction on Qauntum Hardware.
 Prototype Phase.
-The results of training for QRS Axis (in degrees) prediction dependin on age is depicted on the graph below.
+The results of training for QRS Axis (in degrees) prediction depending on age is depicted on the graph below.
 ![QRS Sol](results/quantum_vs_classical_qrs_axis.png)

 We used the data from other data set avaliable [here]() to evaluate the model.
 The data was processed in a similar way as for the model trainig.